Industry Promotional Fund For The Wall Ceiling & Carpentry Industry

 How does Industry Promotional Fund For The Wall Ceiling & Carpentry Industry spend its money?

 Industry Promotional Fund For The Wall Ceiling & Carpentry Industry directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Industry Promotional Fund For The Wall Ceiling & Carpentry Industry tax-deductible?